 - Kitchen utensils and cookware

 Obtaining a landlord insurance policy might help to protect your property against unexpected damages and unforeseen circumstances, too.
+If you own multiple rental properties, considering multi-property landlord insurance with Emerald Life can be a cost-effective and convenient solution, providing coverage for all your properties under one policy.

 Airbnb clearly lays out its expectations for hosts, mentioning that you should: